Sunday, January 29, 2012

 5 x 7', painting #204

 Maybe I should have entitled this painting ''Losing my marbles over Tintin''.
 I first mentioned Tintin in 2008, when the book, Tintin in Tibet by Hergé appeared in my painting ''Are we there yet?''.
 I have been a fan of The Adventures of Tintin since elementary school.
 Having read all of the two dozen comic books which were written and illustrated between 1929 to 1976.
 My son Jean-Luc has the entire collection of book and made-for-TV animated series on DVD.
 Tintin is a globe-trotting, crime solving Belgium journalist/reporter.
 He is strong for his stature, an agile fighter, car and motorcycle driver, flies planes and an able marksman.
 He relies greatly on his keen sense of deduction and intuition to save the day.
 He was created by Georges Rémi under the pen name Hergé.
 Tintin first appear as a comic strip in a newspaper in Belgium in 1929.
 The books have been translated in 50 languages and 200 millions copies have been sold.
-It remains one of the most popular comic book in Europe, and in French Canada.
+It remains one of the most popular graphic novels in Europe, and in French Canada.

 Tintin and Snowy (Milou) by Hergé

 I learned back in 2008 that Steven Spielberg had begun work on the film ''The Adventures of Tintin'' with Peter Jackson as a producer.
-Spielberg had first acquired the rights to make a film based on Hergé's comics back in 1983.
+Spielberg had first acquired the rights to make a film based on Hergé's graphic novel back in 1983.
 It is rumored that someone made a remark to Spielberg after the release of the first Indiana Jones movie, which reminded him of the Adventures of Tintin.
 At the time he was not familiar with the Tintin serial and was given the whole comic book series in French.

 The film, The Adventues of Tintin opened in Europe in October and has since grossed in excess of 230 million dollars.
 Opening on the North American screens to favorable reviews on December 21, the film has amassed 40 million dollars on it's first 10 days.
 The script for the first installment combines the story lines of three books, The Secret of the Unicorn as the main story plot with exerts of Red Rackham's Treasure (1943) which is it's sequel.
-Scenes from the earlier The Crab with the Golden Claws (1940-41) is intertwined in the script to introduce the Captain Archibald Haddock character, who would eventually become is best friend and joined him in later escapades.
+Scenes from the earlier The Crab with the Golden Claws (1940-41) is intertwined in the script to introduce the Captain Archibald Haddock character, who would eventually become his best friend and joined him in later escapades.

 The film has already garnered a Satellite and a Golden Globe Award for best animation film.
 Producer Peter Jackson, whose company, Weta Digital provided the computer animation, intends to direct a sequel.